k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

 `server_authenticator`  property requires to define which authenticator to be used and when needed an additional accompany section.

-There are four authenticators which come as part of the Fabric platform: "fabric", "block_all", "ldap", "asldap", as following:
+There are four authenticators which come as part of the Fabric platform, and are considered as reserved names: "fabric", "block_all", "ldap", "asldap", as following:

 - **fabric**, when using Fabirc local Cassandra.
 For this no no further settings is required.
 - **block_all** meaning that access is blocked.
 For this no no further settings is required.